Bathroom Fans, Electrical

 bathroom vent fan 8 lg

-Bathroom fans are one of the most underrated appliances that you can have in your home.
-You don’t realize how badly you need one until you go without one for any length of time.
+Bathroom fans are one of the most underrated appliances you can have in your home.
+You don’t realize how badly you need one until you go without one for a long time.
 Bathroom fans are essential for maintaining the comfort of your bathroom, and the nice thing is that they use relatively small amounts of power.

 In this article, I’ll detail the different types of bathroom fans and the amounts of power they use.
 Adding things like a heating element or lights will increase the power usage, but it will also increase the value of the fan.
-Luckily, modern bathroom fans are more efficient than they once were, which means that you’ll use less power.
+Luckily, modern bathroom fans are more efficient than they once were, so you’ll use less power.

 How Much Power Does a Bathroom Ventilation Fan Use?

-• If you have a bathroom fan with a heater in it, your wattage use can go all the way up to the thousands depending on how long you use the heating function.
+• If you have a bathroom fan with a heater, your wattage use can go up to the thousands depending on how long you use the heating function.

 • If, however, you only have a fan and no lights or heater, an extractor fan can use as little as 10 to 12 watts.

-The amount of power that your bathroom extractor or exhaust fan uses is mainly dependent on what kind of fan you have and whether or not it has a heater.
+The amount of power that your bathroom extractor or exhaust fan uses mainly depends on what kind of fan you have and whether or not it has a heater.
 The heater is what will quickly raise the number of watts your fan uses.
-Luckily, you don’t have to run the heater or lights every time you use your fan.
+You don’t have to run the heater or lights whenever you use your fan.

 How Many Watts Does an Average Fan Use?

-In comparison to other types of ceiling or exhaust fans, bathroom fans use considerably less energy.
-Here’s a list of the different kinds of fans and the amount of watts that each one typically uses.
+Compared to other ceiling or exhaust fans, bathroom fans use considerably less energy.
+Here’s a list of the different kinds of fans and the watts each one typically uses.
 Keep in mind that the average bathroom fan uses 36 watts of energy.

 • Ceiling fans for kitchens, bedrooms, and living rooms – 33 watts